2010 UEFA Futsal Championship: Qualification

-Qualifying was played in two stages, with 16 sides competing in the preliminary round between 14–22 February 2009.
+Qualifying was played in two stages, with 16 sides competing in the preliminary round between 14 and 22 February 2009.
 The winners of the four groups and two best runners-up progressed to join the other 22 entrants in the next phase.
-In the main qualifying round, which took place between 19–22 March, there was seven groups of four with the first-placed teams and four best runners-up advancing to the final tournament.
+In the main qualifying round, which took place between 19 and 22 March, there was seven groups of four with the first-placed teams and four best runners-up advancing to the final tournament.